oscar-system/oscar-website/install.md

 ## Step 2: Install Julia

-OSCAR requires at least Julia 1.6.0, but we recommend running it with the latest stable Julia release, which is 1.8.2 at the time this is written.
+OSCAR requires at least [Julia](https://julialang.org) 1.6.0, but we recommend running it with the latest stable Julia release, which is 1.8.5 at the time this is written.

 <div class="message">
    <strong>WARNING:</strong>